MezMerrit/AU-School-Handwriting-Fonts/NSW-ACT-School-Fonts/readme.md

 # Progress Report

-This font-set is ready to hand over to DB for the addition of other characters & the kerning process.
+This font-set is nearly ready to hand over to DB for the addition of other characters & the kerning process.
+Adding transitional glyph alternates now.